berlinplan/berlinplan.github.io/readme.md

 - Varoius sexual Activities -> bumble, hinge tinder -> open Relationships-> hypergyny
 - Profiteering and usury -> Crypto trading, forex, passive income, Invest Bank Money in Appartements (189)
 ---------

-#### Would the advancement of smartphones and higher technology be possible if slavery were to persist?

-#### What was the Benefits of slavery and colonization to World Development?
-- slavery was the engine of us growth (214)
-- colonization had a huge Impact on Development in Western countries (215)

-## Would granting voting power to marginalized groups such as children & 3rd-world citizens, lead to equality? (as former slaves in the US)

-### Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection?